 Nuclear medicine uses a small amount of radioactive tracer to diagnose and determine the severity of or treat diseases.
 The images produced with nuclear medicine allows radiologists to visualize the function of organ tissue, bones, and additional systems of the body.

 Our team of certified professionals is here to help you understand more about nuclear medicine in Bend, Oregon.
-To learn more about the benefits and risks of nuclear medicine, how to prepare, and more, please choose from the services listed below.

 - Bone Scan

 - Breast Sentinel Node Tracking

 - Xofigo® (Radium 223 Dichloride) Treatments

 About Nuclear Medicine

 A nuclear medicine scan uses small amounts of radioactive material injected into a vein, swallowed, or inhaled as a gas that eventually accumulates in the organ or area of the body that needs to be examined.
 You will need to wait a few minutes, hours, or days before having your scan.
 This allows the tracer to concentrate in the part of your body being studied.
 Once the material is absorbed into your body, you can have the scan.
 The resulting images offer details on both the structure and function of organs and tissues.
 The heart, lungs, thyroid, gallbladder, liver and bones are frequently imaged in the nuclear medicine suite.

 American College of Radiology – Nuclear Medicine Accredited Facility

 American College of Radiology – Positron Emission Tomography Accredited Facility